The average hourly pay for a Production Operator is $16.55.

 Production operators monitor equipment during operations.
 Attention to detail while monitoring gauges and lines is required.
 The ability to troubleshoot and maintain production line machinery typically is preferred.
 Operators generally are responsible for accurately and completely documenting production activities in a timely manner.
 Auxiliary tasks may include housekeeping, inspections, safety walkthroughs, organization, and transport.
 Responsibilities may include direct handling of product…Read more

 Production Operator Tasks

-Simultaneously operate multiple pieces of equipment to produce products efficiently.
+- Simultaneously operate multiple pieces of equipment to produce products efficiently.

-Monitor gauges or other indicators to assess progress, production, and maintenance needs.
+- Monitor gauges or other indicators to assess progress, production, and maintenance needs.